 - Single day – Happens one time and displays a start date and time.
-End time is optional.

-- Ongoing – A multi-day event happening over consecutive days, like an art exhibition.
+- Exhibition – A multi-day event happening over consecutive days, like an art exhibition.
 Displays as a date range.
 Check the box to display no times.
 We recommend including space or gallery hours in the body field.

 The system allows you to indicate sold out and canceled events, however, in most cases you will need to manually manage and mitigate issues around these special circumstances and think carefully about all instances where these events are displayed, for example, you should remove ticket buying fields or other misleading content.
 Please read carefully the Event Sharing section below.
 For events that are completely canceled, you may wish to completely delete them from your calendar after the event date is passed.